 Champions Community Center would greatly appreciate your one-time, monthly, quarterly and/or annual financial donations to support our ongoing community initiatives and future endeavors.
 We’re making an impact in our community, and while they’re just numbers, ours speak volumes to that impact.
 If you want to be a part of changing our community for the better, please click here.

 If you are interested in donating items from the Wish List, contact us today.

 We’re dedicated to keeping the kids in our community active and engaged; our summer and spring break camps are a perfect case.

-C3 is proud to offer an exciting new program for 2014, Soccer Challenge Soccer Camps.
-These annual camps are completely FREE to children, ages 7-13 in our surrounding communities and are led by former professional and Olympic soccer players!
+C3 is proud to offer an exciting program Champions Soccer Challenge, soccer camps.
+These annual camps are completely FREE to children, ages 6-13 in our surrounding communities and are led by former professional and Olympic soccer players!

 A week long, soccer camp led by the Pros